MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-box-step6-migrate-monitor.md

 search.appverid: MET150
 description: "Step 6: Migrate and monitor Box migration"
 ---
-# Preview - Step 6:  Migrate and monitor your Box migration
+# Step 6:  Migrate and monitor your Box migration (preview)

 >[!Important]
-> This feature is currently in private preview and subject to change without notice.
+> Features described in this topic are part of a preview release.
+The content and the functionality are subject to change and are not subject to the standard SLAs for support.
+>
+>This preview release currently supports only small to medium Box accounts as features may not work on large Box accounts.
+For large Box accounts, we recommend you use the [Mover migration tool](https://Mover.io).

-After you have reviewed the accounts, confirmed the destinations, correctly mapped identities, you are ready to migrate.
+Once have reviewed the accounts, confirmed the destinations, correctly mapped identities, you are ready to migrate.

 1. Select the accounts to migrate.